sniper-noob/log/README.md

 ### 🔍 Summary
 - Miner A **doubles its total score** by duplicating effort across 6 nodes.
 - Miner B and C suffer ~67% score loss without changing their contribution.
-- This illustrates how self-replication distorts fairness in the scoring algorithm.

 ---